pscl4rke/abcdef/README.md

 Usage
 -----

-To build a fully-patched version from a fresh checkout:
+To build and use a fully-patched version from a fresh checkout:

     $ make applied
+    $ make install-links
+    $ sudo make install-dependencies-debian

-To update to the latest upstream
+To update to the latest upstream:

     $ quilt pop -a
     $ make latest-upstream